-Despite the test's broad use, there have been few computational models of this task.
-The model of Carpenter, Just, and Shell (1990) accurately recreates high-level human data (e.g., error rates), but it does not reflect the flexibility and variability of individual human performance nor take into account neurologic data.
-In addition, Carpenter et al.'s model has no ability to generate new rules; the rules are all specified beforehand by the modelers.
+Despite the test's broad use, the only other computational model for the RPM is that of Carpenter et al. (1990).
+Their model accurately recreates high-level human data, but does not reflect the flexibility and variability of individual human performance nor take into account neurological data.
+In addition, Carpenter et al.'s model has no ability to generate new rules; all the rules are pre-programmed.
 This limitation of their model reflects a general lack of explanation in the literature as to how this inductive process is performed.
-More recently, models have been developed by Lovett, Forbus, and Usher (2010) and McGreggor, Kunda, and Goel (2010).
-The latter employs interesting new techniques based on image processing, but it is not intended to closely reflect human reasoning and is limited to RPM problems that can be solved using visual transformations.
-The Lovett et al. (2010) model takes an approach more similar to our own and has the advantage of more automated visual processing, but like the Carpenter et al. model it is targeted only at high-level human data and relies on applying rules defined by the modelers.

-Previous assumptions regarding the origin of subjects' rules in the RPM are that people are either (a) born with, or (b) learn earlier in life, a library of rules.
-During the RPM, these preexisting rules are then applied to the current inductive problem.
-Hunt described this theory as early as 1973 and also pointed out the necessary conclusion of this explanation: If RPM performance is dependent on a library of known rules, then the RPM is testing our crystallized intelligence (our ability to acquire and use knowledge or experience) rather than fluid intelligence (our novel problem-solving ability).
+The two default assumptions regarding the origin of the rules are that people are either 1) born with, or 2) learn earlier in life, a library of rules.
+During the RPM, these pre-existing rules are then applied to the current inductive problem.
+Hunt described this theory as early as 1973, and also pointed out the necessary conclusion of this explanation: if RPM performance is dependent on a library of known rules, then the RPM is testing our crystallized intelligence (our ability to acquire and use knowledge or experience) rather than fluid intelligence (our novel problem solving ability).
 In other words, the RPM would be a similar task to acquiring a large vocabulary and using it to communicate well.
-However, this is in direct contradiction to the experimental evidence, which shows the RPM strongly and consistently correlating with other measures of fluid intelligence (Marshalek, Lohman, & Snow, 1983), and psychometric/neuroimaging practice, which uses the RPM as an index of subjects' fluid reasoning ability (Gray, Chabris, & Braver, 2003; Perfetti et al., 2009; Prabhakaran, Smith, Desmond, Glover, & Gabrieli, 1997).
-A large amount of work has been informed by the assumption that the RPM measures fluid intelligence yet the problem raised by Hunt has been largely ignored.
-Consequently, there is a need for a better explanation of rule induction; by providing a technique to dynamically generate rules, we remove the dependence on a past library and thereby resolve the problem.
+However, this is in direct contradiction to the experimental evidence, which shows the RPM strongly and consistently correlating with other measures of fluid intelligence (Marshalek et al., 1983), and psychometric/neuroimaging practice, which uses the RPM as an index of subjects' fluid reasoning ability (Perfetti et al., 2009; Prabhakaran et al., 1997; Gray et al., 2003).
+A large amount of work has been informed by the assumption that the RPM measures fluid intelligence, yet the problem raised by Hunt has been largely ignored.
+Consequently, there is a need for a better explanation of rule induction; by providing a technique to dynamically generate rules, we remove the dependence on a past library, and thereby resolve the problem.

 In contrast to the paucity of theoretical results, there has been an abundance of experimental work on the RPM.
 This has brought to light a number of important aspects of human performance on the test that need to be accounted for by any potential model.
-First, there are a number of learning effects: Subjects improve with practice if given the RPM multiple times (Bors, 2003) and also show learning within the span of a single test (Verguts & De Boeck, 2002).
-Second, there are both qualitative and quantitative differences in individuals' ability; they exhibit the expected variability in ''processing power'' (variously attributed to working memory, attention, learning ability, or executive functions) and also consistent differences in high-level problem-solving strategy between low-scoring and high-scoring individuals (Vigneau, Caissie, & Bors, 2006).
-Third, a given subject's performance is far from deterministic; given the same test multiple times, subjects will get previously correct answers wrong and vice versa (Bors, 2003).
-This is not an exhaustive list, but it represents some of the features that best define human performance.
-In the Results section, we demonstrate how each of these observations is accounted for by our model.
+First, there are a number of learning effects: subjects improve with practice if given the RPM multiple times (Bors & Vigneau, 2003), and also show learning within the span of a single test (Verguts & De Boeck, 2002).
+Second, there are both qualitative and quantitative differences in individuals' ability; they exhibit the expected variability in "processing power" (variously attributed to working memory, attention, learning ability, or executive functions), but also consistent differences in high-level problem-solving strategy between low-scoring and high-scoring individuals (Vigneau et al., 2006).
+Third, a given subject's performance is far from deterministic; given the same test multiple times, subjects will get previously correct answers wrong and vice versa (Bors & Vigneau, 2003).
+In the Results section we demonstrate how each of these observations is accounted for by our model.

-2.2.
 Vector encoding

 In order to represent a Raven's matrix in neurons and work on it computationally, we need to translate the visual information into a symbolic form.
 Vector Symbolic Architectures (VSAs; Gayler, 2003) are one set of proposals for how to construct such representations.
-VSAs represent information as vectors and implement mathematical operations to combine those vectors in meaningful ways.
+VSAs represent information as vectors, and implement mathematical operations to combine those vectors in meaningful ways.